fuzzywalrus/website-for-fileserving/Readme.md

 - Set `BASE_DIR` to the directory you want to share
 - Customize `SITE_TITLE` and `SITE_STATS` to personalize your site

-## Synology NAS Setup Guide

-### 1. Install Web Station

-1. Open DSM (Synology's operating system)
-2. Go to Package Center
-3. Search for and install "Web Station"

-### 2. Enable External Access
+# HTTP Server configuration Guide

-#### Firewall Rules
+## Firewall Rules

 On your router you will need to configure the following:

-- Port 80 (HTTP): Forward to your NAS's internal IP address
+- Port 80 (HTTP): Forward to your http server's internal IP address
-- Port 443 (HTTPS): Forward to your NAS's internal IP address
+- Port 443 (HTTPS): Forward to yourhttp's internal IP address

-#### Domain Name Setup

-# Cloudflare (Highly recommended)
+## Domain Name Setup + Cloudflare (Highly recommended)

-I highly recommend (Cloudflare Tunnel Easy Setup)[https://www.crosstalksolutions.com/cloudflare-tunnel-easy-setup/] or the youtube version, [Crosstalk solutions: You Need to Learn This!
-Cloudflare Tunnel Easy Tutorial](https://www.youtube.com/watch?v=ZvIdFs3M5ic).
-I've slightly updated it as the tunnels has moved into zero trust and now lives under updates.
+I originally used (Cloudflare Tunnel Easy Setup)[https://www.crosstalksolutions.com/cloudflare-tunnel-easy-setup/] but I've since changed this to become more agnostic, the [Synology direct hosted](altconfigs.md) still exists.
+This guide shows how to set up a Cloudflared connector using Docker on a Raspberry Pi 4.
+While these instructions are specific to the Raspberry Pi 4, you can adapt them to other Linux distributions.

 Cloudflare keeps you from exposing your IP and all of the security features